elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 ### Reign Storm Peach Nectarine (7 / 10)

 Although it has a pleasant taste, it is missing a _kick_ found in drinks such as Monster White.

-### Reign Energy Reignbow Sherbet (7 / 10)

-This definitely is not on par with Monster White.
-It doesn't taste as good as I thought it did, so it's not worth a repurchase.
-However, if someone offered me to drink it, I would accept.
-I'll try to drink my last can chilled to figure out if the subpar taste was just because the drink was at room temperature.

 ### C4 Grape (6.7 / 10)